Molecular Plant Pathology

 Figure legends should contain sufficient information to be understood without reference to the text, but should not contain methods.
 Each should begin with a short title for the figure.
 All symbols and abbreviations used in the figures should be explained.

 Figures reviewed in colour must be published in colour.
 Any changes must be agreed with the Editor-in-Chief.
 It is the policy of Molecular Plant Pathology for authors to pay the full cost for the reproduction of their colour artwork.
 If there is colour artwork in a manuscript Wiley-Blackwell will require the author to complete and return a colour work agreement form.
 All colour costs are shown on the colour work agreement form.
-The editorial office will provide a colour work agreement form upon acceptance of a manuscript.
+The editorial office will provide a colour work agreement form.
 Alternatively, authors may wish to download it as a PDF* from here.

 Any article received by Wiley-Blackwell with colour work will not be published until the form has been returned.